jsco2t/SimpleResponseFilter/README.md

-# SimpleResponseHeaderFilterModule
+# SimpleResponseFilter
-Simple managed HTTP response header filter module for IIS
+SimpleResponseFilter is a managed IIS module use for performing simple response filtering.
+Published as an example!